home-assistant/home-assistant.io/source/_integrations/switch.rest.markdown

   type: boolean
   default: true
 scan_interval:
-  description: Define the refrequency to call the REST endpoint to get the current state in seconds.
+  description: Define the frequency for calling the REST endpoint to get the current state in seconds.
   required: false
   type: integer
   default: 30